-Practical DNA Microarray Analysis, November 2004, Berlin http://compdiag.molgen.mpg.de/ngfn/pma2004nov.shtml
+Practical DNA Microarray Analysis, May 2006, Munich http://compdiag.molgen.mpg.de/ngfn/pma2006may.shtml

 Abstract.
 This is the tutorial for the exercises on day 4 of the course on Practical DNA Microarray Analysis.
-Topics are gene set enrichment methods introduced by Lamb et al. (2003) and a global test introduced by Goeman et al. (2004)
+Topics are gene set enrichment methods introduced by Lamb et al. (2003).